UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 # Manual Testing Procedures
 ## Story 10
 #### AC1
-On the landing page, click on the button labeled "Create Person Profile".
+On the landing page, click on the button labeled "Create Client Profile".
 Fill in the required text fields "First name", "Last name" and "Date of Birth" ("Middle name" is optional).
 Select "Create".
-You will now be redirected to the view/edit person page where you can set any other attributes such as gender, region and height, for example.
+You will now be redirected to the view/edit client page where you can set any other attributes such as gender, region and height, for example.

 #### AC2
 Run AC1.
 Click on the "Register Organs" button on the left side bar.
 You will now be redirected to  register/deregister